Skip to main content

 required

 The package registry.
-One of: npm, pypi, hex, crates, vcpkg, zig, nuget, maven, packagist, rubygems, go.
+One of: npm, pypi, hex, crates, vcpkg, zig, nuget, maven, packagist, rubygems, go, or swift.

 string